 When you first consider blogging, you may have a lot of things you want to talk about and figure that you will just do cover them all.
 That way, you can help more people, right?

-If your blogging topics are too broad or do not go together, it does not help as much as hinder your ability for growth.
+If your blogging niche is too broad or the topics do not go together, it does not help as much as hinder your ability for growth.
 Too many topics can be confusing both to visitors and Google.

-The problem with most start a blog posts is that they don’t talk enough about the niche.
+The problem with most start a blog posts is that they don’t talk enough about how to choose the right blog niche.
 They may tell you “decide what you want to blog about,” and that is it.
 These posts do new bloggers a disservice as they forget the most crucial part of your blog.

 I’m here to help you narrow down your niche and understand why it is so important.